habibcomsats/NVFlare/tests/integration_test/README.md

 ### apps

-Each application in apps folder should be a valid NVFlare application.
+Each application in apps folder should be a valid Flare application.